ros2/design/articles/151_node_to_participant_mapping.md

 `Participants` also group other entities, like `Publishers`, `Subscribers`, `Data Writters`, `Data Readers`, etc.
 But participants do more than that:

-- Each `Participant` does discovery by its own.
+- Each `Participant` participates in discovery.
   Creating more than one `Participant` increases cpu usage and network IO load.
 - Each `Participant` keeps track of other `Domain Participants` and DDS entities.
-  Using more than one will duplicate that data.
+  Using more than one will duplicate that data within a single process.
 - Each `Participant` may create multiple threads for event handling, discovery, etc.
   The number of threads created per participant depend on the DDS vendor (e.g.: [connext](https://community.rti.com/best-practices/create-few-domainparticipants-possible)).